Greater Atlantic Region Forms and Applications Summary

 Missing Gillnet Tag Replacement Form

 Vessel owners are required to account for the total number of tags issued.
-Should tags be lost, missing, or destroyed, vessel owners/operators must report the missing tag numbers to us as soon as possible using their Fish Online account.
+Should tags be lost, missing, or destroyed, the vessel owner or operator must report the missing tag numbers to us as soon as possible using their Fish Online account.
 Inside your Fish Online account, go to Apply for Permit and then select Gillnet Forms to begin this process.

 Northeast Multispecies, Monkfish, Sea Scallop, Surfclam/Ocean Quahog